 But long before human engineers struggled with this problem, evolution solved it for us.
 Our sense of smell helps us find food, recognise competitors, mates, predators and prey, and avoid pathogens and toxins.
 Taste is even more critical.
 It’s the last line of defence when we put something into our mouths.
 Is this nutritious?
 Is it going to poison us or make us sick?
 Get that wrong and you won’t be contributing to the gene pool for long.
 Because the stakes are so high, taste sensors are exquisitely tailored to do their job.
 So ion channels and GPCRs, usually the research domain of neuroscientists and pharmacologists, as well as other types of chemosensory proteins have huge potential to underpin a new generation of truly biomimetic electronic noses and tongues.

 The rapid development of biosensors has brought substantial advances in detection and quantification of biological interactions.
-The technology fuses a biological sensor (to interact with the analyte being tested or detected) with a component that can detect or transmit a signal.
 These biosensors offer exceptional versatility in its application, spanning all scientific disciplines including agriculture, biomedicine, food and environmental research.

 Dr Stephen Trowell, who recently left Australia’s Commonwealth Scientific and Industrial Research Organisation, CSIRO, actively pursued this biomimetic sensing approach for the last decade or so of his 30 year research career.
 His mission now is to commercialise "on the spot" chemical biosensing for a wide range of practical applications.
 The new venture at PPB Technology draws on over a decade of biosensor development by the dedicated CSIRO biosensors research group.